ElenaLaubinger/Cognitive-A11Y-Prototype/README.md

 ### Summary

-This frontend prototype constitutes the practical component of a master's thesis in the **Computing in the Humanities** program at the
+This frontend prototype constitutes the practical component of my master's thesis in the **Computing in the Humanities** program at the
 Otto-Friedrich-University of Bamberg.
 The thesis aimed to facilitate the implementation of cognitive accessibility for web developers through a structured guideline.
 This prototype applies that guideline by extending selected components of an application called [BAULA](https://github.com/uniba-mi/baula).

 Some features were built with the help of GitHub Copilot (AI).
 Search for "Remark" to get an overview over these code snippets.

+The application language is **German**.
+The code language is **English**.
+The deployed application is available [here](https://cognitive-a11y.satishu.net/).

 ### Limitations